thomasjlsn/slugger.py/README.md

 **-d C --delimiter C**

+*defult: -*

-use char `C` instead of the defalt delimiter.
+Use char `C` instead of the defalt delimiter.

+**-m N --minlen N**

+*default: 3*

+Set minimum length `N` of words to keep in the slug.

 **-r --raw**

-print results to standard out, then quit (useful for automating/scripting slugger).
+Print results to standard out, then quit (useful for automating/scripting slugger).

 **-s --skip**

-do not remove pullwords from the string.
+Do not remove pullwords from the string.
+This argument overrides `-m`.

 **Example:**
 *Use underscore instead of hyphen as delimiter*